 Room 840 (Front Counter)

-25 Beaver St. New York, NY 10004
+25 Beaver St., New York, NY 10004

-Search for Kings County Criminal Records by Utilizing the New York State Unified Court System — WebCriminal
+Look Up Kings County Criminal Records by Utilizing the New York State Unified Court System – WebCriminal

 WebCriminal is a search feature that gives users access to criminal cases that are yet to take place and will do so in future court dates for particular New York State Courts of criminal jurisdiction.
-The tool is free to use and requires no registration.
-It has three search criteria; namely, searches can be performed by defendant name, case identifier, or court calendar.

 Locate Criminal Records Through the New York City Criminal Courts: The New York City Criminal Courts does not have a central online database that can be used to locate criminal records.
 However, requesters can either contact the court by phone or in person to acquire criminal records.